 A similar accounting occurs for the burning of natural gas (methane).

 For methane there are two molecules of water produced for every molecule of carbon dioxide.
 It is only for the burning of coal that no water molecules are created.
 There was about 22 trillion cubic feet of natural gas burned in the United States in 2006.
-A mole of an ideal gas occupies 22.5 cubic meters at 25°C. (One cubic decimeter is equal to one liter.)
-This volume is equal to 794.6 cubic feet.
-Therefore the 22 trillion cubic feet of natural gas is equal to 27.7 billion moles of methane.
-The chemical reaction formula tells us that each mole of methane produces two moles of water vapor when it is burned.
-Therefore the water vapor produced in a year from burning natural gas is 55.4 billion moles or 996.8 billion grams.
-One gallon of water weighs 3780 grams so the water vapor produced in a year from burning natural gas is 263.4 million gallons of water.
-This is per year; per day the figure is 722.4 thousand gallons.
-This is insignificant compared with the amount generated by burning gasoline is equivalent to vaporizing 232 million gallons of water.
+A mole of an ideal gas occupies 22.5 cubic decimeters at 25°C. (One cubic decimeter is equal to one liter.)
+This volume is equal to 0.7946 cubic feet.
+Therefore the 22 trillion cubic feet of natural gas is equal to 27.7 trillion moles of methane.
+The chemical reaction formula tells us that each mole of methane produces two moles or f water vapor when it is burned.
+Therefore the water vapor produced in a year from burning natural gas is 55.4 trillion moles or 996.8 trillion grams.
+One gallon of water weighs 3780 grams so the water vapor proburninduced in a year from burning natural gas is 263.4 billion gallons of water.
+This is per year; per day the figure is 722.4 million gallons.
+The amount of water vapor generated by burning gasoline is equivalent to vaporizing 232 million gallons of water.
 Thus the burning of natural gas generates over as the three times as much water vapor as the burning of gasoline.

 The total distillate fuel oil used in the U.S. in 2007 was 64.3 billion gallons, which amounts to 176.2 million gallons per day.
 Fuel oil weighs 55.6 pounds per cubic foot or 7.43 pounds per gallon or 3370.25 grams per gallon.
 The molecular weight of fuel oil is roughly 900 grams so the one gallon of fuel oil contains 3.74 moles of molecules 64 carbon units long.
 The burning of the fuel oil will produce 64 moles of carbon dioxide and 64 moles of water.
 The gallon of fuel will produce 240 moles of water which is 4,314 grams.
 This is 4.3 liters of water, which is 1.14 gallons.
 Thus the burning of 176.2 million gallons of fuel oil per day produces the water vapor in 200.9 million gallons of water.